simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 1. On a computer or laptop, log into this website using your ASC account and current MFA device: [https://aka.ms/mfasetup](https://aka.ms/mfasetup) .
 2. A window entitled **My Sign-Ins** will appear.
 Select the **Security Info** section.
 3. Within the **Security Info** section, you can both...
-   - *add a new sign-in method (within the following options)*: alternative phone number and/or alternative Authenticator app phone/tablet
+   - *add a new sign-in method (within the following options)*: alternative phone number and/or an alternative Authenticator app phone/tablet
    - *change the default authentication method (within the following options)*: phone call, text, authentication app notification,  or authentication app code.

 ## I got a new phone and now MFA doesn't work.
 What should I do?